schmouk/PlayToreLib/lib/pltr/doc/playing_cards/playing_cards_doc.md

 ### `protected: virtual const std::string _get_object_name() const noexcept override`
 Returns the name of the object.
-In this class, just retruns the value of attribute `text`.
+In this class, just returns the value of attribute `text`.
 This protected method is overridden from the inherited class `pltr::core::Object` and is internally called by method `pltr::core::Object::repr()` to provide a log string related to this playing card instance.